Synthird/Absolute-value-solver/README.md

 # Absolute value solver
-A program that solves the absolute value of a number.
+A program that finds the absolute value of a number.

 ## findAbsoluteValue.findValue(double number);
 This method returns the absolute value of a double.